Dasharo/docs/docs/unified-test-documentation/dasharo-performance/411-ubuntu-server-booting-performance-test.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-## BUS003.001 Boot Ubuntu Server stable from disk after reboot
+## BUS003.001 Boot Ubuntu Server LTS from disk after reboot

 **Test description**

-This test aims to verify that Ubuntu Server stable could be booted from the disk on the DUT after reboot.
+This test aims to verify that Ubuntu Server LTS could be booted from the disk on the DUT after reboot.
 The test is performed in multiple iterations.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = Ubuntu Server stable
+1. `OPERATING_SYSTEM` = Ubuntu Server 22.04 LTS

 **Test setup**